jeffreylean/gopherize/README.md

 > Gopherize provide exercises that helps go beginner get used to read and write Go!

+## Getting Started

+You will need to have go installed in your machine.
+You can do it by visiting [https://go.dev/doc/install]().

+Try to run `go version` to make sure go has been download to your machine.

+Then just run:
+`go install github.com/jeffreylean/gopherize`
+This will install gopherize command to your machine.

+`git clone` this gopherize project to any directory you like.
+Then make sure you `cd` into the project directory and run the command `gopherize` to get started.

 ## ToDo

 ### Adding exercises